dmbarbour/glas/docs/GlasProg.md

 However, even the simplest of traces can be useful if users are careful about where they apply memoization.
 We can memoize a subset of procedures that represent "pure" expressions or functions to support incremental compilation, monoidal indexing of structure, and similar use cases.

-### Lazy Computation

-To get started with a simple implementation, I propose explicit thunks of 1--1 arity, pure (but optionally non-deterministic), atomic computations.
-Computation may fail or diverge, in which case forcing the thunk will diverge.

-In case of non-deterministic lazy computations, the outcome remains non-deterministic until a thread commits AFTER force.
-This allows for expression of lazy choice, lazy entanglement, and searching outcomes.

-Eventually, we might extend laziness to multiple stack inputs or read-only snapshots of registers.
-But doing so is difficult with explicit thunks.
-And I don't feel comfortable with a move to implicit thunks without proofs of timely (e.g. polynomial) termination, static analysis of linear type dataflow, and similar features.

-*Note:* Because lazy annotations influence observation of divergence, I'm tempted to move from annotations to primitives.

 ### Futures, Promises, Channels